SiaFoundation/fsd/README.md

 ipfs: # The IPFS node configuration.
   privateKey: # The private key for the IPFS node.
 If not set, a new key will be generated on startup and must be manually saved to the configuration file.
   gateway: # configure the HTTP gateway
     listenAddress: :8080
     redirectPathStyle: true
   fetch:
-    enabled: false # enable or disable fetching blocks from the IPFS network If false, will only serve pinned blocks.
+    enabled: false # enable or disable fetching blocks from the IPFS network.
+If false, will only serve pinned blocks.
     allowlist: [] # contains the CIDs that are allowed to be fetched remotely by the gateway.
 If empty, all CIDs are allowed.
   listenAddresses:
     - /ip4/0.0.0.0/tcp/4001 # the listen address for bitswap.
 Since no announce addresses are configured, no bits will be swapped
+  announceAddresses:
+    - /ipv4/127.0.0.1/tcp/4001 # the announce address for bitswap.
+This is the address that will be shared with other nodes on the network.
   provider:
     batchSize: 50000 # configures the reprovide batch size
     interval: 18h # the interval at which the node will re-provide blocks to the IPFS network
 ```

 ## Build